pyrech/Layout-PHP/README.md

 Layout-PHP
 ==========

-A PHP class that render HTML Layout.
-You can choose meta, stylesheet, scripts
+A PHP class that wrap and render HTML Layout.
+You can choose the doctype, meta, stylesheet, scripts, etc.

-You can use it like that :
+See an example below :

     $content = '<h1>Hello World</h1>';